rajeevkgp/candles-interview-project/README.md

 - You can find a list of all supported currency pairs in `supported_currency_pairs.json`.

+- You can find a set of functions to convert datetime objects into UTC datetime strings and Unix timestamps in `lib/datetime_utils.py`.

-- If you need a database or cache, you can start them with docker compose:
+- If you need a database, you can use SQLite or Postgres.
+You can start a postgres server with docker compose:
   - `docker-compose up postgres`
-  - `docker-compose up dynamo`
-  - `docker-compose up redis`

 - You don't need to validate the inputs to your API handler.
 If we have time, we may ask to either implement that validation later or discuss how you would go about it.